September 2014

 Church bells, the crowing of roosters and then silence as we walk out of Tomar and into fog.
 As the day warms, the wild herbs smell as sacred and as fragrant as benediction.
 There is a scarcity of bars/cafes en route but the earth provides figs, apples, grapes, walnuts and water.
 We walk on cobblestones and earth tracks through cork oak forests and olive groves.
 A scattering of small hamlets is strung out along the ridgeline, some semi-abandoned, some with grand mansions owned and still occasionally occupied by the descendants of Portuguese nobility.

-Ruins of centuries of human endeavour evident all around us; from half-built houses that the banks foreclosed on in the global financial crisis to medieval stone grain silos and the remnants of 4th-century Roman farms.
+Ruins of centuries of human endeavour are evident all around us; from half-built houses that the banks foreclosed on in the global financial crisis to medieval stone grain silos and the remnants of 4th-century Roman farms.
 A day of walking.
-So much walking that we are spent when we arrive in Alvaiázere (one of a number of Moorish place names that persist in this part of the country).
+So much so that we are spent when we arrive in Alvaiázere (one of several Moorish place names that persist in this part of the country).
 We book into an Albergue on the main square, expecting liveliness in the plaza on a Saturday evening.
 However, after mass, attended by people of all ages, the townsfolk retreat to their homes and the night settles into stillness.

 Alvaiázere → Rabaçal (32.5 km)